What is IAESTE

 Are there any offers that I can't apply for?

-There countries and regions where Global Affairs Canada advises are unsafe to travel to.
+There are countries and regions where Global Affairs Canada advises are unsafe to travel to.
 IAESTE Canada will not allow students to apply for positions in countries or regions that have the travel advisories: Avoid all travel or Avoid non-essential travel.